 If you have been using WordPress for any length of time then you are probably familiar with (or have at least heard of) caching.
 To put it simply, caching takes your dynamically-created WordPress web pages and converts them into a “static” page.
 The science isn’t really important — the key thing to understand is that it makes your pages load more quickly.
 Installing a caching plugin alone should make a huge difference to your site load speed.

 However, any beginner (or even intermediate) WordPress user can be left somewhat confused and/or intimidated by (a) the number of caching plugins available and (b) how to set up a plugin to get good results.

 With the above said I’ll make it easy for you.
 There are two particularly popular (and similar) caching plugins available, of which I recommend W3 Total Cache.
-The three minute below shows you everything you need to do to get the plugin setup:

 There are an awful lot of posts out there that recommend little tweaks to improve your site’s load speed.
 Many of these tweaks can make a difference but few will have as dramatic an effect as optimizing the images that you use on your site, which usually make up a large proportion of the total size of any given webpage.

 The first step is to only upload images that are (a) already the correct size and (b) saved in an appropriate format (jpg for color-rich photographs and images, png for limited-color images like screenshots etc).
 Click here to learn more about different image file types.

 The second step is to ensure that every image you upload is run through a lossless optimization process, which does exactly what you might expect — optimizes images without any detrimental effect to their quality.
 While there are a few plugin options available, my suggestion is WP Smush.it — it’s a simple plug and play affair.

 Finally, you may want to change the order in which certain elements on your site are loaded.
 Delaying the loading of resource-intensive elements so that all other parts of the page can load first can really improve the user experience.